jpt13653903/SS-Backup/Readme.txt

 Files in this folder
 --------------------

 SS-Backup - Beta.exe -- The main executable
-SS-Backup - Beta - Source.zip -- The source
 bsc.vim              -- VIM syntax highlighting for Scripts

 Release notes
 -------------